-The First Selectman shall have all the powers, duties and responsibilities conferred upon that office by law and which are not inconsistent with this Charter; in addition shall have such powers as are necessary or incidental to the discharge of the duties and responsibilities as set forth in this Charter.
+The First SelectmanSelectperson shall have all the powers, duties and responsibilities conferred upon that office by law and which are not inconsistent with this Charter; in addition shall have such powers as are necessary or incidental to the discharge of the duties and responsibilities as set forth in this Charter.

-The First Selectman shall be a full voting and participating member of the Board of Selectmen and shall preside at meetings of the Board when present.
+The First SelectmanSelectperson shall be a full voting and participating member of the Board of SelectmenSelectpersons and shall preside at meetings of the Board when present.

-The First Selectman shall be an ex officio member of all other agencies of the Town, but without the power to vote.
+The First SelectmanSelectperson shall be an ex officio member of all other boardsagencies of the Town, but without the power to vote.

-The First Selectman may, in writing, appoint a member of the Board of Selectmen to be his or her representative on any agency, but without the power to vote. [(7)]
+The First SelectmanSelectperson may, in writing, appoint a member of the Board of SelectmenSelectpersons to be his or her representative on any boardagency, but without the power to vote. [(7)]

-The First Selectman, during his or her term of office, shall not hold any civil office which provides compensation, under the government of the United States, the State of Connecticut, or any subdivision thereof, except that of notary public, nor shall the First Selectman hold any of those offices which are considered incompatible, in accordance with Section 9-210 of the General Statutes. [(4)]
+The First SelectmanSelectperson, during his or her term of office, shall not hold any civil office which provides compensation, under the government of the United States, the State of Connecticut, or any subdivision thereof, except that of notary public, nor shall the First SelectmanSelectperson hold any of those offices which are considered incompatible, in accordance with Section 9-210 of the General Statutes. [(4)]

-Section 8-3.
-Duties of the First Selectman. [(16)]
+Section 8-3 Duties of the First Selectman Selectperson. [(16)]

-The First Selectman shall, with general policy direction from the Board of Selectmen:
+The First Selectman Selectperson shall, with general policy direction from the Board of Selectmen Selectpersons: